Create an RFI

 Tip:

-Once you route an RFI, you can chat with the participants of it at any time.
+Once you route an RFI, you can chat with its participants at any time.
 Click the button on the top right to start a chat session.
 See Chat and collaborate on RFIs for more guidance.

 Was this article helpful?